extragoodlabs/security-workshop/README.md

 # ca-issuer   True    60s
 ```

 Now we can issue certificates for our services.
-Let's get one for the API gateway:
+This will cause cert-manager to issue certificates and store them in Secrets in Kubernetes.
+Each service will have its own certificate, issued by the same CA. Let's get one for the API gateway:
 ``` shell
 kubectl apply -f kubernetes/ingress-certificate.yaml
 # certificate.cert-manager.io/ingress created